zimonh/qt/README.md

 There are 3 of these files you have to create
 - __insert.ini__, (Has full power to insert edit and delete)
 - __select.ini__ and  (Has limited power to select)
-- __users.ini__ (Can access the Databse with permision tokens)
+- __users.ini__ (Can access the Database with permission tokens)

-And alow three users to acces the databse with the follow permissions:
+And allow three users to access the database with the following permissions:
 - qt_inse: SELECT, INSERT, DELETE, and UPDATE in qt_db
 - qt_sele: SELECT in qt_db
 - qt_user: SELECT in qt_users_db